Get your copy of the ACSM CPT exam cheat sheet. It helps immensely for studying for the exam.

 Posterior – wrist extensor muscles

-There are many dislocations, sprains, and fractures that can occur from falling.
+Many dislocations, sprains, and fractures can occur from falling.

 Carpel tunnel syndrome is another big issue that happens due to median nerve entrapment in the anterior side of the wrist.

-Pelvis and Hip – This is the link between the axial skeleton and the lower body extremities.
-The region is responsible for assistance with shock absorption, stability, and motion and the distribution of the body weight evenly to the lower extremities.
+Pelvis and Hip – This links the axial skeleton and lower body extremities.
+The region is responsible for assisting with shock absorption, stability, and motion, and the distribution of the body weight evenly to the lower extremities.

-- Bones – the sacrum and the innominate are the bones of the pelvic girdle.
-The innominate includes the fused ilium, ischium, and the pubis that are on both sides.
+- Bones – the sacrum and the innominate are the pelvic girdle bones.
+The innominate includes the fused ilium, ischium, and pubis, which are on both sides.

 - Joints – The pubic symphysis, sacroiliac, and hip joint act as the main joints in this region.

-- Movements – The pelvic girdles has movement occurring in all three planes.
+- Movements – The pelvic girdles have movement occurring in all three planes.
 The hip joint also does this.